false00/SRP_Automater/README.md

 ## Usage
 Python SRP_Automater.py

+The Script will ask you for binaries to block, just type in the exe name:
+Example: cmd.exe

+When you're finished, type done.

 ## How it Works
 SRP_Automater can be used to block binaries based on hashes.
 The script will query the filesystem for all instances of an executable and create Software Restriction Policies to block them.